Telenshaina/Lab4_User-Defined-Exceptions/README.md

 If user has entered an invalid password, another user-defined exception will handle it.
 Make "password" as the valid password.

-TELEN,SHAINA BLESSY MEIR T. 2BSCs 1
+TELEN,SHAINA BLESSY MEIR T. 2BSCS 1 - LAB ACTIVITY 4